NilaBlueshirt/WMS-on-HPC/Nextflow/Nextflow_JobArray.md

 ## Nextflow on a shared HPC Cluster

 Nextflow acts as a middle layer between the user and the job scheduler Slurm.
-Nextflow v24.04.0 and newer offers native support for job array for grid schedulers, but it's an "experimental" feature as stated on the official doc.
+Nextflow v24.04.0 and newer offers native support for job array for grid schedulers, but it's an "experimental" feature as stated on their doc and still under development.

 Terms:
 - Process vs. Task